FAQ: Eligibility Criteria & Benefits

 What are the income guidelines for CHIP?

-For many families, it's free.
+For most families, it's free.
 Families with higher incomes will pay low monthly premiums and co-pays for some services.
 Click here to see the income ranges, or Click here for rates by company.

-The CHIP application requests all household members and income, which means you must provide information about everyone who lives with you and their income, if any.
+The CHIP application requires that you provide information including income for anyone who lives with you and anyone who is expected to be included on your tax return -- even if they do not live with you.
 CHIP has rules that determine who is and is not included when determining eligibility.
 For example, even though you report income for your boyfriend, it would not be used to determine if you child is eligible, unless your boyfriend is the father of your child.

 Are children of state or public agency employees eligible for CHIP?